MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

 [A] The model does not learn size of the training data.
-However, improving PL4XGL to learn size of the training data is an interesting future work.
-We will try to discuss this in the revised paper.